Updated: 05/09/22

 Bank of America

-Bank of America will usually pull your Experian credit report.
+Bank of America will usually pull your Experian credit report for personal cards and Transunion credit report for business cards.

-If you freeze your Experian report you can request the reconsideration department to pull your TransUnion credit report.
+If you freeze your Experian report they will pull your TransUnion credit report for personal cards as well.

 Capital One